 Boyle’s Law scuba diving concept #2 – Water pressure changes affect the air spaces in your body and in your scuba diving equipment

-The second and very important concept to grasp is in how the pressure changes (both up and down) during a dive affects the air spaces in your body and in your flexible scuba diving equipment.
+The second and very important concept to grasp is in how the pressure changes according to depth.
+Diving affects the air spaces in your body and in the flexible air spaces in your scuba diving equipment.

 Simple, right?
 If that is not clear to you, let’stake a look at an example.